 Destiny 2 Forsaken: Story

-As mentioned above, we played between 30 minutes to an hour of the beginning of the new story, which ended with footage of Cayde-6 buying it.
+We also played between 30 minutes to an hour of the beginning of the new story during E3, which ended with footage of Cayde-6 buying it.
 Unfortunately though, it's hard to tell you exactly how it plays as the demo was on PC and we're more used to playing Destiny 2 on PS4.

 That meant we spent almost as much time looking at our hands for the right buttons than the screen.
 And often, we resorted to mashing most of the buttons on the bottom row of the keyboard just to engage our Supercharge power.

 Nonetheless, we saw enough to see the darker tone - especially as it was set in a prison during a breakout - and the gorgeous graphical presentation.